-The current promotion runs until the 28th of May, so you still have some time to decide if you want to buy points or not.
+The current promotion runs until March 7, 2023 17:59 CET, so you still have some time to decide if you want to buy points or not.

-Since March 1st 2017, Hilton Honors no longer divides hotels into fixed categories, but has priced them according to availability and season.
-Additionally the possibility was created to combine points and money in pretty much whatever combination you want.
+Since March 1, 2017, Hilton Honors no longer divides hotels into fixed categories but has priced them according to availability and season.
+Additionally, the possibility was created to combine points and money in pretty much whatever combination you want.